Jaime Castillo Petruzzi: Associations and joining the MRTA

 Castillo joined the MIR in the 1960s.
 After the victory of Salvador Allende, he was employed by the Government, sent to Cuba to train, and eventually became a guard of the Palacio de La Moneda.
 In 1973, immediately after Augusto Pinochet's coup d'état he fled to Paris to study.
-In the University of Paris he met fellow students, future MRTA leader Víctor Polay Campos and ex-president of Perú, Alan García.
+In the University of Paris he met fellow students, future MRTA leader Víctor Polay Campos and ex-president of Peru, Alan García.
 From Paris, he traveled to El Salvador and fought in the civil war there for two years.
 After this, he went to Nicaragua to aid the government in fighting Contra rebels supported and armed by the CIA (USA).
 Around 1987, the military failure and numerous inside political differences that plagued the MRTA led Polay to contact Castillo and urge him to go to Peru and join his organization.

 Along with a few others, he formed a group of Chilean internationalist fighters who entered the ranks of the Peruvian terrorist group.
 Castillo was condemned by the Peruvian State for kidnapping prominent businessmen during this period, who were kept in cárceles del pueblo (people's jails) and usually exchanged for money to buy modern weaponry and equipment.